mudkipAstronaut/mudkipAstronaut/README.md

 ### Hi there I'm Andres

-I am a student at the University of Georgia (UGA) studying Computer Science
+I am a student at the University of Georgia (UGA) studying Computer Science.

+I am also the current Team Lead for the Flight Software Team at UGA's [Small Satellite Research Lab](http://smallsat.uga.edu/)

 <!--
 **mudkipAstronaut/mudkipAstronaut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.